Third Battle of Murfreesboro

-The Third Battle of Murfreesboro, also known as Wilkinson Pike or the Cedars, was fought December 5–7, 1864, in Rutherford County, Tennessee, as part of the Franklin-Nashville Campaign of the American Civil War.
+The Third Battle of Murfreesboro, also known as the Battle of Wilkinson Pike or the Battle of the Cedars, was fought December 5–7, 1864, in Rutherford County, Tennessee, as part of the Franklin-Nashville Campaign of the American Civil War.

 Background

 In a last, desperate attempt to force Maj.
 Gen. William T. Sherman's Union army out of Georgia, Gen. John Bell Hood led the Army of Tennessee north toward Nashville in November 1864.
 After suffering terrible losses at Franklin, he continued toward Nashville.
 Hood recognized that Federal forces at Murfreesboro posed a significant threat to his right flank, his supply line and his possible retreat route.
 On December 4, 1864 he sent Maj.
-Gen. Nathan Bedford Forrest with two cavalry divisions and Maj.
+Gen. Nathan B. Forrest with two cavalry divisions and Maj.
 Gen. William B. Bate's infantry division to Murfreesboro, Tennessee.